Subscribe via mail to receive latest photography tutorials, tips and tricks.

 The cheap tripods, generally made of aluminum tubing with an attached head and rubber feet.
 The head flips sideways 90 degrees for portrait and landscape and are easy to carry due to their lightweight.
 Oh, actually there are some tripods even cheaper because they come without heads (pro models).

 More expensive tripods come with swappable heads and optional spiked feet for rough ground, and usually feature “fluid” heads (fluid head controls the horizontal position of the tripod).
-Also easy to carry, it’s my recommendation for the flexible use it allows.
+Also easy to carry, its my recommendation for the flexible use it allows.

 The most expensive tripods of all are wooden tripods designed for use with film-based movie cameras and studio still cameras.